Stage 4 reading - Literal comprehension

 National Literacy Learning Progression

-- UnT10: reads and views moderately complex or some sophisticated texts - see text complexity (comprehension); synthesises information from a variety of complex texts (comprehension); integrates automatically a range of processes such as predicting, confirming predictions, monitoring, and connecting relevant elements of the text to build meaning.
+UnT10: reads and views complex or some highly complex texts (see Text complexity) (comprehension); synthesises information from a variety of complex texts (comprehension); integrates automatically a range of processes such as predicting, confirming predictions, monitoring, and connecting relevant elements of the text to build meaning (process); navigates extended texts including complex digital texts (process)

-- UnT11: reads and view sophisticated texts (see Text complexity) (comprehension); identifies relevant and irrelevant information in texts (process).
+UnT11: reads and views sophisticated texts (see Text complexity) (comprehension); identifies relevant and irrelevant information in texts (process)

 NAPLAN item descriptors